In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 Horizontal Bear Can: Yes, the Atmos 65 fits a horizontal bear can.

-Features: The Osprey Atmos is the widely regarded as the best all-round pack on the market.
+Features: The Osprey Atmos is regarded as one of the best all-round pack on the market.
 It comes with a strong suite of bells and whistles – a removable lid, zippered outer pockets, a sleeping bag compartment, buckled straps for additional gear, etc. Osprey also stands apart for its awesome back ventilation and lifetime warranty.
 Unfortunately you’ll pay the price for all this with some additional weight.

 Vs. the Gossamer Gear Mariposa 60